 School counselor Richard Jackson was also there that day.

 Richard Jackson, Walker Valley School Counselor said, “It was really very refreshing to me because Deputy Nelson came over to her and you know in this moment . . . so many things that could be done but the first thing he looked at her and said is . . . uh, “First I’d like to pray with you if that’s o.k.”.”

 Counselor Jackson and Deputy Nelson have lunch together almost every school day…and Jackson knows the SRO’s dedication to the students.

 “I’m here at school building relationships , bridge the gap between law enforcement and students…we build that relationship, play with them – basketball . . . or have a chit chat.
 Of course if there’s an opportunity to talk and minister to them, I do so,” said Deputy Nelson.

 Becoming an SRO was a natural step for Marlon.
 Several years ago he was was transporting prisoners for the department when his life changed.

 “My captain asked me if I would be willing to help out at Walker Valley . . . they didn’t have it figured out in detail what in the nature I would do but it was more like a security shed guard position.
 I said yeah, that’s fine perfectly for me because I would have enough time to do my biblical study.
 It worked out perfectly for me,” said Deputy Nelson.

 And he’s done it well for several years now.
 So, Deputy Marlon Nelson, Bradley county sheriff’s office . . . we are proud to name you our First Responder of the Month.

-“At Wettermark Keith, we are so proud of this month’s First Responder winner.
-But we are also proud of the hundreds of other First Responders who are out there working every day and every night to protect us and our families,” said James Wettermak of Wettermark Keith.
+“At Wettermark Keith, we are so proud of this month’s First Responder’s winner, but we are also proud of the hundreds of other first responders, who are out there working every day and every night to protect us and our families,” said James Wettermark.